akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.6.x-2.7.x.md

 The Jackson dependency for @ref:[Serialization with Jackson](../serialization-jackson.md) has been updated to 2.13.4 in Akka 2.7.0.
 That bump includes many fixes and changes to Jackson, but it should not introduce any incompatibility in serialized format.

+## Default configuration changes

+### Persistence plugin-dispatcher

+The default `plugin-dispatcher` for Akka Persistence plugins has been changed to use the ordinary `akka.actor.default-dispatcher`.

+Previously it used a `PinnedDispatcher`, which wasn't a good default choice and most plugins have already overridden that setting.